Jerzeek/tinyPSU/README.md

 ![New Front](img/new_front.gif "New Front")

 Here a picture that shows the custom front.

 ![Custom front](img/custom_front.jpg "Custom Front")

 ## Future or To Do 🔮
+- [x] Add more pictures to img folder
 - [ ] design can be made parametric so its easy to adjust to desired size
 - [x] modules seem to be roughly the same front panel size so maybe other models would also fit?